 And on top of the stress of working in the agency, there is the responsibility of running one.
 Which is what I wanted to add to our ongoing conversation about stress this week.
-I’ve managed teams before, but I’ve never been responsible for their welfare at work until now.
-And I am amazed at just how much SHIT people have going on in their worlds outside of work, that they’d ordinarily have to keep a lid on, in another workplace, at another time.
+I’ve managed teams before, but I’ve never been entirely responsible for their welfare at work until now.
+And I am amazed at just how much STUFF people have going on in their worlds outside of work, that they’d ordinarily have to keep a lid on, in another workplace, at another time.

 Can I just have a word, in private?
 Do you have 5 minutes?
 Can I schedule a meeting when you’re next in?

 And then – hearts are opened.
 Situations laid bare.
 Relationships, family, mental health, illness, money, bereavement.
 Perhaps I shouldn’t be amazed.
 I can look at that list and know I’ve carried worries around all of those things and more, in another workplace, at another time.
 And previous employers have done what they could, within the confines of their policies.

 But here’s the thing.
 I think employers should do more.
 We all should do more.